 - Do our decorations reflect the birth of Christ?

-Our homes are overrun with Christmas Presents.
+- Our homes are overrun with Christmas presents.

-As we open (and often return) them, do we remember why we give to each other?
+- As we open (and often return) them, do we remember why we give to each other?

 Our local church has an amazing AWANA club that fosters scripture memorization and application.
 The leaders of this club take their job to heart and are always finding ways to get the children serving!

-Are you part of a local church?
-Maybe you’ve been hurt by the church… after all it is filled with people – and we all fall short.
-We hurt others in more ways that we realize.
+Maybe you’ve been hurt by the church, after all, it is filled with people – and we all fall short.
+We hurt others in more ways than we realize.

-I’d love to share the Pathway I found to truly forgiving the Pain, Abuse and Betrayal that stole so many years of my life.
+I’d love to share the Pathway I found to truly forgiving the Pain, Abuse, and Betrayal that stole so many years of my life.
 I was stuck, unwilling to forgive.
 I had to learn to release people, so I could walk in freedom!